-To predict the outcome of this currently hegemonic discourse is to attempt to grasp its meaning — i.e. its promise and limitations — for Turkey’s future; it is indispensable for the contextualization of the discourse of Turkey as a rising global power.
-At the most basic level of analysis, this is clearly a post-Cold War discourse.
-Turkey was a firm and strategically vital ally of the Western bloc in the Cold War, Turkey had pursued, in general, one (Western) dimensional and pro-status quo foreign policy behavior.
-Despite sporadic crises with the US and her neighboring allies, like those with Greece on the Cyprus issue, the ruling bureaucratic elite authoritatively defined the “national interests” of Turkey as lying exclusively to the West, and in the continuation of the present status quo in her region.
-In practice this policy meant an alliance with the authoritative regimes of the Middle East, as in the case of Baghdad Pact through which Iran, Iraq and Turkey took a united stance on their common Kurdish problem.
-Therefore, Turkey, next to Israel, became the representative of Western interests in the region to such an extent that between 1950 and ’60, Ankara without hesitation sided with the colonial powers at several sessions on the rights of self-determination of North African countries in the General Assembly of the United Nations while Greece was with the non-aligned countries of Africa and Asia.
+Simply because predicting the prospect of this currently hegemonic discourse is an attempt to grasp its meaning, i.e. its promise along with its limitations, for Turkey’s future, it is indispensible to contextualize the discourse of “Turkey as a rising global power”.
+In the most basic level of analysis, this is clearly a post-Cold War discourse.
+As a firm and strategically vital ally of the Western bloc in the Cold War, Turkey had pursued, in general, one (Western) dimensional and pro-status quo foreign policy behavior.
+Despite sporadic crises with the US and her neighboring allies, like those with Greece in the Cyprus issue, the ruling bureaucratic elite authoritatively defined the so-called “national interests” of Turkey as lying exclusively in the Western direction and in the continuation of the present status quo in her region.
+In practice, this policy meant an alliance with the authoritative regimes of the Middle East, as it was the case in the Baghdad Pact through which Iran, Iraq, and Turkey took a firm stand against their common Kurdish problem.
+Therefore, Turkey, next to Israel, had become the true representative of Western interests in her region to such an extent that she, without hesitation, took her side with the colonial powers between 1950 – 60 at several sessions on the rights of self-determination of the North African countries in the General Assembly of the United Nations while Greece was with the non-aligned countries of Africa and Asia.
 Now, as the end of the Cold War has provided Turkey the ability and the space to maneuver and the geo-strategic reasons to diversify her interests without giving up her Western orientation, AKP’s political power has become the climax of a new active and multi-dimensional foreign policy period.
 The deadlock in Turkey’s European Union membership has, therefore, been mitigated by her active presence in all her neighboring regions, from North Africa and Middle East to Caucasus and Eastern Europe.
 In stark contrast to the preceding ages, Turkey overtly supported the Arab revolutions that destructed the authoritative regimes, several of which were Western allies, in the Middle East.

-The third level of analysis is of the promise and the limitations of the discourse of Turkey as a rising global power in the linkage between domestic and foreign spheres of politics.
-This discourse, by implying a new (active and multi-dimensional) kind of foreign policy behavior that has replaced the traditional (passive and one-dimensional) one, was supposed to lead in turn to a new (civilizational — religious and cultural) kind of nationalism in lieu of the old (ethnic and self-contained) nationalism of preceding ages.
-This was the promise of the discourse, hence the promise of the AK Party’s political power for possible solutions to the long-standing problems of Turkey’s political regime; at the end of the decade, however, serious limitations to the realization of this promise are apparent.
+The third level of analysis is on the promise and the limitations of the discourse of “Turkey as a rising global power” for the linkage between domestic and foreign realms of politics.
+This discourse by implying a new – active and multi-dimensional – kind of foreign policy behavior that has replaced the traditional – passive and one-dimensional – one was supposed to lead, in turn, to a new – civilizational (religious and cultural) – kind of nationalism in lieu of the traditional – ethnic and self-contained – nationalism of the preceding decades.
+This was the promise of this discourse, hence the promise of AKP’s political power, for possible solutions of the long standing problems of Turkey’s political regime; at the end of the decade, however, there clearly stands serious limitations for the realization of this promise.
 Let’s clarify this pivotal point without taking another step forward in our argumentation.

 There stand serious challenges, therefore, for the realization of the discourse of “Turkey as a rising global power”.
 Without any doubt, Turkey has emerged as a pivotal regional power due to the rise of her economy and her middle classes and to her proactive, multi-faceted, and dynamic foreign policy.
-The decision to get involved in any crisis in her region as a mediating power — particularly when the present catastrophic state of the Middle East is taken into account – can be read, by itself, a true achievement.
-As Baskın Oran argues in the preface to “Another Empire?”, this proactive foreign policy can be interpreted neither as a change of axis nor as a new kind of Ottomanism.
-The relative autonomy that Turkey is trying to acquire in the international arena naturally necessitates a certain kind of deviation from Western interests, as the present tension between Turkey and Israel illustrates, and a historical reference to the Ottoman past remains merely discursive.
-Indeed, the main problem relates to the discourse of a “Turkish model”.
-The question is not only whether Turkey’s soft power is adequate or international dynamics suitable for the accomplishment of the goal of being a regional medium power, but most importantly whether Turkey can become a model for the compatibility of Islam, democracy and capitalism in the region; in Oran’s words, with all those “historical hunches” on her back.
-“Another Empire”, in this respect, can be read as an attempt to address this vital question through analysis of the last decade of Turkey’s foreign policy under the AK Party from a variety of angles and conceptualizations.
+The decision to involve in any crisis in her region as a mediating power – especially when the present catastrophic state of the Middle East is taken into account – can be read, by itself, as a true achievement.
+As Baskın Oran argues in the preface of “Another Empire?”, this proactive foreign policy can be interpreted neither as a change of axis nor as a new kind of Ottomanism.
+The relative autonomy that Turkey tries to acquire in the international arena naturally necessitates a certain kind of deviation from Western interests, as the present tension between Turkey and Israel illustrates, and a historical reference to the Ottoman past remains merely discursive.
+Indeed, the main problem is related with the discourse of “Turkish model”.
+The question is not only whether Turkey’s soft power is adequate, or the international dynamics are suitable, for the accomplishment of her goal of being a regional medium power, but most importantly whether he could become a model for the compatibility of Islam, democracy, and capitalism in her region, in Oran’s words, with all those historical hunches on her back?
+“Another Empire”, in this respect, could be read as an attempt to address this vital question thoroughly by analyzing the last decade of Turkey’s foreign policy under AKP through different angles and conceptualizations.

-Yüksel Taskın, “Yükselen Küresel Güç Türkiye Söyleminin Islevleri” (“The Functions of the Discourse of Turkey as a Rising Global Power”), Radikal, October 25, 2011, p.
+Yüksel Taşkın, “Yükselen Küresel Güç Türkiye Söyleminin İşlevleri” (“The Functions of the Discourse of Turkey as a Rising Global Power”), Radikal, October 25, 2011, p.
 21.

-Baskın Oran (ed.), Türk Dıs Politikası (Turkish Foreign Policy), Istanbul: Iletisim Yay., Vol. 1, 2003, pp. 634 – 635.
+Baskın Oran (ed.), Türk Dış Politikası (Turkish Foreign Policy), Istanbul: İletişim Yay., Vol. 1, 2003, pp. 634 – 635.

-Kerem Öktem, “Projecting Power: Non-Conventional Policy Actors in Turkey’s International Relations”, in Kerem Öktem, Ayse Kadıoglu, and Mehmet Karlı (eds.), Another Empire: A Decade of Turkey’s Foreign Policy under the Justice and Development Party, Istanbul: Istanbul Bilgi University Press, 2012, pp. 77 – 108.
+Kerem Öktem, “Projecting Power: Non-Conventional Policy Actors in Turkey’s International Relations”, in Kerem Öktem, Ayşe Kadıoğlu, and Mehmet Karlı (eds.), Another Empire: A Decade of Turkey’s Foreign Policy under the Justice and Development Party, Istanbul: Istanbul Bilgi University Press, 2012, pp. 77 – 108.

 See: Berna Turam, Between Islam and the State: The Politics of Engagement, California: Stanford University Press, 2007.